Lake City

 The hall is well-ventilated and air-conditioned!

 DRIVING DIRECTIONSFrom 5th Avenue NE turn west onto NE 117th Street, then turn right at 3rd Avenue NE.
-The road (driveway) is a one-way loop all the way around the hall, with parking spaces along the concrete wall in the front, as well as on the north side and behind the building.
-(The north parking lot is no longer available).
-There are 2 doors into the lobby; the side door up the walkway on the north side, and the main door in the front courtyard.
+The road (driveway) is a one-way loop all the way around the hall; with parking spaces are along the concrete wall in front, on the north side, and behind the building.
+There are 2 doors into the lobby; the side door up the walkway across from the parking lot, and the main door in the front courtyard.

 Covid Information

-WE CONTINUE TO RECOMMEND FULL-VACCINATION (WITH THE MOST CURRENT BOOSTER AVAILABLE); however, we are no longer checking for proof of vaccination.
-WELL-FITTING FACE MASKS ARE STILL REQUIRED (masks are provided for those who don’t have one).
+WE CONTINUE TO RECOMMEND FULL-VACCINATION (WITH THE MOST CURRENT BOOSTER AVAILABLE); however, we no longer check for proof of vaccination.
+Face masks are required in at least one line while dancingmasks are now optional in other lines (masks are provided for those who don’t have one, and all dancers are encouraged to continue voluntary masking to protect vulnerable members of our community).

-All who have previously attended at least one of the Lake City “vaxxed” contra dances will check in at the front desk; new attendees will fill out a short registration form.
+All who have previously attended will check in at the front desk; new attendees will fill out a short registration form.

 HERE is our vaxxed & masked dance track record to date.
 All events are held at the Seattle Latvian Center, with windows & doors wide open.